How I Saved Over Half Off On My Wedding

 How we saved on wedding wine

 When I was getting quotes from different venues and caterers, I saw some insane prices for alcohol.
-One of the venues I considered would only allow you to choose from their selections of wine and beer, and their cheapest wines were $40 per bottle!
-Like, I'm sorry.
-I don't even spend that much on a bottle of wine for my husband and I on a special occasion, there's no way in hell I was going to spend that for dozens of bottles for an event.
-In the end, we opted to purchase Trader Joe's Two Buck Chuck instead, which saved us almost 90% on the cost compared to the venue we'd originally considered.
+One of the venues I considered would only allow you to choose from their selections of wine and beer.
+Their cheapest wines were $40 per bottle!
+Like, I’m sorry.
+I don’t even spend that much on a bottle of wine for my husband and I on a special occasion.
+There’s no way in hell I was going to spend that for dozens of bottles for an event.
+In the end, we opted to purchase Trader Joe’s Two Buck Chuck instead.
+This single choice saved us almost 90% on the cost compared to the venue we’d originally considered.

 How much I saved: almost $4,000, 90% savings

 As I mentioned, some of the prices we were quoted for catering were astronomical.
 We decided we might be better off opting for something other than a traditional caterer.
 So instead of booking a wedding catering company, we opted instead for a local Southern food restaurant.
 We were able to serve our 150 guests a full buffet-style meal for less than $3,000.
 This included barbecue pulled pork, grilled chicken, rolls and biscuits, baked beans, loaded mashed potatoes, green beans, and macaroni and cheese, as well as a few desserts like Coconut Cake and German Chocolate Cake!
 No one left our wedding hungry, that’s for sure.
 This also included the serving dishes and the staff that refilled the buffet.